- HR Policies for EHRA Staff

-This summary explains how UNC Asheville operates during adverse weather events.
-Guiding the process is the UNC System’s Adverse Weather and Emergency Events Policy, which applies to SHRA and EHRA employees (staff) at UNC Asheville.
-As a state agency and a UNC system campus, the University must administer and follow the rules, regulations and personnel policies set by state government and UNC General Administration in making decision.
+This summary explains how UNC Asheville operates during adverse weather and emergency events.
+Guiding the process is the UNC System's Adverse Weather and Emergency Events Policy, and the UNC Regulation on Declaration of Condition Levels for Adverse Weather and Emergency Events 300.2.19[R].
+UNC Asheville adheres to the rules, regulations and personnel policies set by State government and the UNC System in making decisions.

 Late starts and class cancellations are announced via email to students, faculty and staff, and posted on the UNC Asheville website, Facebook page, and official Twitter account (@UncAvl).

 Overview of Conditions

 |Condition Level||Students & Faculty||Non-Mandatory Employees (Staff)||Mandatory Employees (Staff)|